ahmadMuhammadGd/Aspect-based-sentiment-analysis/README.md

 ---

-For more information and updates, feel free to contact the script author: [Your Name](mailto:your.email@example.com).
+For more information and updates, feel free to contact the script author: [Ahmad Muhammad](mailto:ahmadmuhammadgd@gmail.com).